lando/lando/PRIVACY.md

 ## Software Providers

-Tandem utilizes services from Bugsnag Inc. and Qbox, Inc. to store and process data from the Software and has obtained Data Protection Agreements with both entities for this purpose.
+Tandem utilizes services from Bugsnag Inc. and Qbox, Inc. to store and process data from the Software and has obtained DPAs with both entities for this purpose.

 These third parties have access to your Personal Data only to perform these tasks on our behalf and are obligated not to disclose or use it for any other purpose.